sophielabelle/self-care-center/README.md

 ### Installation Instructions:
 [//]: <>
-1. Fork and clone this repo.
+1. Fork and clone this [repo](https://github.com/sophielabelle/self-care-center).
-1. Type cd self-care-center to move into the root directory
+1. Copy the SSH key from the green "Code" button within the repo.
+1. In your terminal, use the command git clone git@github.com:[the link to your repo].
+1. Open the repo in your text editor to make any changes or inspect code.
-1. Type 'code .' to open it in your code editor
+1. Use open index.html to open the app in your browser.
+1. You can find the deployed site [here](https://sophielabelle.github.io/self-care-center/).

 ### Preview of App:
 [//]: <>